 13 Properties of CSS Flexbox You Must Know As A Beginner

-The flexible box (flexbox) is a powerful CSS3 layout, which allows us to create responsive and mobile-friendly websites.
+CSS Flexbox is a powerful CSS3 layout that allows us to create responsive and mobile-friendly websites.
 With its wide browser support, Flexbox empowers developers to design and build dynamic web layouts.
 In this blog, you will get to know all the properties of CSS Flexbox.

 The Main Axis and The Cross Axis